 All documents being sent direct to your new solicitor will, whenever possible, be sent by DX delivery.
 This is the delivery service between member firms and organisations.
-If your new solicitor is not a member of the DX then your documents will be sent out as shown above.
+If your new solicitor is not a member of the DX, then your documents will be sent out as shown above.

-The SRA has taken possession of all money held by the closed firm.
-The SRA will appoint an agent to examine the accounts records to try to establish how much money is held on behalf of each client.
-If you believe that you are owed money you will need to complete and return the Claim Form to the Claims Management Unit of the SRA, the address of which is on the Claim Form.
+The SRA takes possession of all the money held by the intervened firm.
+The SRA will often appoint an agent to examine the accounts records to try and establish how much money the firm was holding for each client.

 The Claims Management Unit or we may contact you during the process for further information and will provide you with guidance as to what they will need from you to prove your claim.

-If you owe money to the closed firm, then this should be paid to us and not to the closed firm.
-All cheques should be made payable to the 'Solicitors Regulation Authority'
+If you owe money to the closed firm, then this should be paid to the SRA and not the closed firm.
+All cheques should be made payable to the Solicitors Regulation Authority and sent to us.